jordhanus/Reviews_POC/README.md

 # 🌐 Large Language Models (LLM) Analysis Tool

-During the past year, LLMs have paved an impressive path.
-Their innate capability to comprehend almost six million forms of communication has given rise to diverse applications. 🚀 However, structured outputs can be elusive, especially when dealing with extensive data input.
-The good news?
-Models like **gpt-3.5-turbo** from OpenAI are adept at rendering their results in JSON, offering a structured output when combined with the right prompting and scripting. 📊
+During the past year, LLMs have left an indelible mark.
+Fluent in over six million forms of communication, they've unlocked a plethora of applications. 🚀 But when it comes to producing structured outputs, especially with massive data, the challenge persists.
+Good news?
+The **gpt-3.5-turbo** model from OpenAI shines at offering results in JSON, crafting structured outputs with adept prompting and scripting. 📊

+# 💼 Business Value

+Introducing a tool designed to **analyze Google Maps Reviews** 🌍.
+The potential for business with this app is profound:

+- 🔍 **Deep Insights**: Dive into customer feedback pinpointing specific topics.
+- 📈 **Competitive Analysis**: Don't just limit to your feedback, explore public reviews of competitors.
+Compare your services, staff efficiency, or even promotions against market leaders.
+- 📡 **Real-Time Feedback**: Either dive into historical data or set up a live pipeline.
+Stay updated with real-time feedback, and get alerted to pivotal reviews instantly.

 ## 📝 About This Repository

-This repository introduces a simple app designed to **analyze Google Maps Reviews** 🌍.
-The underlying logic is versatile, making it extendable for analyzing different types of texts.
-Here's how it works:
+The app is versatile, catering to various text analysis needs.
+Here's its modus operandi:

-1. **Input** 📥: Feed the app with a series of reviews or other textual documents and the categories for analysis.
+1. **Input** 📥: Pour in a collection of reviews or textual documents and specify categories for analysis.
-2. **Categorization** 🏷️: The app assesses each document based on user-defined categories like:
+2. **Categorization** 🏷️: The app reviews each document as per user-specified categories such as:
    - 🤝 Friendliness of staff
    - 🚚 Quality of delivery
    - ⚡ Speed of service
-   ... and so on.
+   ... and more.

-3. **Output** 📤: For each review and category, the app produces:
+3. **Output** 📤:
-   - A **written evaluation** 📜 (limited to 50 characters in English)
+   - 📜 **Written Evaluation**: Concise feedback limited to 50 characters in English.
-   - A **score** 🌟 ranging from 1 (very negative) to 5 (very positive).
+   - 🌟 **Score**: A rating between 1 (very negative) to 5 (very positive).
+   - 📋 **Dataframe**: A fusion of the evaluation and score with the original data.
+   - 🚧 *Work in Progress*: A business-centric dashboard, offering tailored insights.

 ## 🌍 Multilingual Magic

-The beauty of LLMs is their multilingual prowess.
-Whether it's the data, the categories, or the requested evaluation, this tool can operate in virtually any language.
-It leverages the LLM's multilingual abilities to provide evaluations across a wide spectrum of languages. 💬
+The prowess of LLMs lies in their linguistic versatility.
+No matter the language of the data, categories, or evaluations, this tool is up to the task.
+Harness the linguistic capabilities of LLMs and explore evaluations across numerous languages. 💬